-Regional growth to 2040 with no transit improvements (No Build) would cause Transbay ridership to increase by 39 percent between 2014 and 2040, about 1.6 percent per year.
+Regional growth to 2040 with no transit improvements (No Build) would cause Transbay ridership to increase by 39 percent between 2014 and 2040 (from 2,160 to 3,010 riders), about a 42% increase or 1.6 percent per year.
 Each of the transit improvement packages are expected to further increase Transbay ridership, including Packages C and D, which include BART extensions, primarily due to service frequency improvements on the L line assumed in all three packages.
+The increase in Transbay ridership from 2014 to 2040 No Build is primarily related to traffic congestion and local and regional land use growth, indicating that an express bus service increase to San Francisco would certainly increase ridership to SF.
+This is further demonstrated by the ridership improvements on the L line under all three packages achieved by a service frequency improvement, and even competing against BART extensions under Packages C and D.